Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

 factors through a finite type substack of the target. \end{lemma}

 \begin{proof} The blueprint for this result on the Gromov--Witten side is~\cite[Section~3.1]{GS13}.
-The proof bounds the possible slopes of edges of $1$-complexes embedded in $\Sigma_X$.
-This is possible by means of the balancing condition, which we formulate below, before appealing to known finiteness results for embedded tropical curves.
+The proof bounds the possible slopes of edges of $1$-complexes embedded in $\Sigma_X$ that can arise from subschemes with given discrete data.
+This is possible by means of the balancing condition, which we formulate below, together with known finiteness results for balanced tropical curves.